 Your heart acts as a pump that pushes blood through your body.
 Without some pressure, your blood wouldn’t flow.
 It’d be like trying to blow up a balloon without blowing.
 But too much pressure against artery walls that have narrowed or stiffened leads to high blood pressure.

-High blood pressure (your doctor might call it hypertension) is one of those health problems that can sneak up on you.
-You can have it for a long time without knowing it, it is known as "the silent killer."
-Often, it doesn’t cause symptoms right away.
-But it can still lead to serious issues like heart attacks, congestive heart failure, and strokes.
-So it pays to know what can lead to it.
+High blood pressure (also called hypertension) is one of those health problems that doesn't have symptoms; hence it's known as "the silent killer."
+It can still lead to serious issues like heart attacks, congestive heart failure, and strokes.
+So it pays to know the risks of hypertension.

 What Boosts Your Blood Pressure?

 You have high blood pressure if the top number is 130 or higher and if the bottom number is 80 or higher (referred to as 130 over 80, for example).
 Most of the time, doctors don’t know what causes hypertension, although it tends to increase with age.
-Race and family history are risk factors But some things raise your blood pressure:
+Race and family history are risk factors, as are being overweight, and not getting enough exercise.